Jiang Yanyong

-Jiang Yanyong (4 October 1931 – 11 March 2023) was a Chinese physician who publicized a coverup of the severe acute respiratory syndrome (SARS) epidemic in Mainland China.
+Jiang Yanyong (4 October 1931 – 11 March 2023) was a Chinese physician who publicized a coverup of the severe acute respiratory syndrome (SARS) epidemic in mainland China.
 Born into the Zhejiang Xingye Bank family, Jiang was the chief physician of the 301 Hospital in Beijing and a senior member of the Chinese Communist Party.

 Jiang was under periodic house arrest due to his role in exposing the coverup of SARS outbreak.
 According to a report in The New York Times, Jiang was portrayed as a bad role model in Chinese educational material, for "harming the interests of the nation".

 Education

 Jiang attended Yenching University.
 He chose a career in medicine after seeing an aunt die of tuberculosis.
 In 1952, he entered Peking Union Medical College.

 Career

 Jiang joined the People's Liberation Army in 1954 and was assigned to the 301 Hospital (PLA General Hospital) in Beijing.
 In 1987, Jiang was named the hospital's chief surgeon.
 He held the military rank of that is equivalent to a US Major General.
-In June 1989, Jiang witnessed the results of the trauma inflicted on the students during the 1989 Tiananmen Square protests.
+In June 1989, Jiang witnessed the results of the trauma inflicted on the students during the 1989 Tiananmen Square protests and massacre.